 This substantial soup comes from Portugal’s Minho region, which makes wine.
 It has potatoes, onions, and thinly sliced greens.
 The soup has gained popularity in restaurants and rural homes, serving as the epitome of homey comfort food.

-The soup is made even heartier by adding soft Portuguese chouriço sausage, which is often used in variations.
+The soup is made even heartier by adding soft Portuguese chouriço sausage, often used in variations.
 Pair with a glass of the well-known Vinho Verde wine from Minho.

 In Andalusia’s summer heat, a bowl of delectable chilled vegetable soup is the perfect way to unwind.
 The most traditional version of today’s dish includes tomatoes, cucumbers, garlic, olive oil, and a few stale breadcrumbs for the body.